-If you’re wondering how to create an online course for free, then you’ll love this guide.
+If you’re wondering about how to create an online course for free, you’ll love this guide.

-Creating an online course involves several steps like writing course content, recording videos, and setting up your course on a course platform.
+Creating an online course involves several steps, including writing content, recording videos, and getting your course online.

-And each step requires you to use one or more tools.
-So, it is easy to think that you’ll need to shell out big bucks for these tools to create a successful course.
+Each step requires you to use one or more tools, so it’s natural to think that you’ll need to shell out big bucks to create a successful course.

-However, this is far from true, and in this guide, I’ll share a comprehensive list of free tools to help you create an awesome online course on a low budget.
+However, this is far from the truth, and in this guide, we’ll share a comprehensive list of free tools to help you create a course on a low budget.